 Durban is a wonderful coastal city in South Africa with so much to see and do – whether you live there or are on holiday.
 What you may not know though, is that Durban is surrounded by some amazing places within short drives.
 Some of them can even be done as day trips while others are more suitable for weekends away.
 Either way, they make great road trips.
 Here are my picks of the best weekend getaways from Durban , with approximate distances and drive times.
+Book your accommodation in Durban and surrounds with SA Venues.

 The KZN South Coast is one of South Africa’s most popular holiday destinations and one of my favourites too.
 It rates high in affordability and family-friendliness and has almost 120 km of beaches for swimming, surfing, diving and fishing.
 The beaches are close to nature reserves, scenic golf courses and tons of adventure and recreational activities.
 Read about my South Coast experiences here and here.